-I knew that one fine day I would face a lack of free space on my Mac computer.
-So, today I skimmed and analyzed my installed applications to see which of them is useless for me.
-The Docker for macOS occupies 1.2 GB and I don’t use it anymore.
-So it’s time to stop Docker from taking up useless disk space.
-If, for your own reasons, you also need to get rid of this app, follow this guide on how to fully and correctly uninstall Docker on Mac.
+Some Mac users face a lack of free space on their computers and need to uninstall unused apps in order to free up disk space.
+The Docker for macOS occupies 1.2 GB.
+If you need to get rid of this app, follow this guide on how to fully and correctly uninstall Docker on Mac.

-Open the Applications folder in Finder → scroll and select Docker → make a right click → in the context menu select Move to Trash.
+Open the Applications folder in Finder → scroll and select Docker → make a right click → in the context menu select Move to Bin.

 But this is not the complete removal of Docker from Mac.
 Actually, every application creates support files on a computer so that all functions work properly.
 Somehow these files penetrate deeply into the system folders.
 That’s why simple moving the Docker application into Trash is not enough for a total deletion from the computer.

 Application support files are usually stored in the Library folder.
 As this system Library folder keeps important data, by default it is hidden from users.